dormirj/synth1/README.md

 # synth1
-fx unit/ambient generator, plays field recordings, degrades and granulates sound sources, does looping, configured to be controlled by an akai midimix, but could be adapted to any device with sufficient controls.
+fx unit/ambient generator, plays field recordings, degrades and granulates sound sources, does looping, configured to be controlled by _two_ akai midimixes, but could be adapted to any device with sufficient controls.

 uses:<br>
 superclean, an incredibly handy library https://github.com/danielmkarlsson/SuperClean/<br>